flamelily-bluescsi/bluescsi/audionarrowwide.md

 {% include carousel1.html %}

 This is Audio Card for the BlueSCSI Ultra.
 BlueSCSI Ultra and Ultra Wide both support I2S audio output for CD audio emulation.
-To get audio out of the BlueSCSI, you'll need this add-on BlueSCSI Ultra Audio Board, which works with both models and gives you three output options:
+To get audio out of the BlueSCSI, you'll need this add-on BlueSCSI Ultra Audio Board, which works with both Ultra models and gives you three output options:

 * Vintage Apple CD-ROM connector
 * Standard PC CD/DVD audio header